Frank Abagnale: Early life

-Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to a French Pieds-noirs mother who died in November 2014, and an Italian-American father who died in March 1972.
-He spent his early life in Bronxville, New York.
-His parents separated when he was 12 and divorced when he was 15 years old.
-After the divorce, Abagnale moved with his father, and his new stepmother, to Mount Vernon, New York.
+Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to a French Pied-noir mother and an Italian-American father.
+He spent his early years in Bronxville, New York.
+His parents separated when he was 12 and divorced when he was 15, after which he moved with his father and stepmother to Mount Vernon, New York.